AI4Finance-Foundation/FinRL/README.md

 ```

 **Disclaimer: We are sharing codes for academic purpose under the MIT license.
-Nothing herein is financial advice, and NOT a recommendation to trade real money.
+Nothing herein constitutes financial advice or a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**